hyoklee/hdf-ai/README.md

 ### Reduce Bigdata Storage using HDF AI Filter

-Filtering Bigdata with AI is a solution to reduce the burden of managing a large amount of training and testing data.
+Filtering Bigdata with AI is a solution to reduce the burden of managing a large amount of training/testing & model data.

   HDF AI filter can automatically sanitize your data in a scalable manner when you archive data in HDF.
   It can save a lot of space by storing only models, not real data.

   HDF AI Filter can
   * store everything in hierarchy including algorithms to use and learned models.
   * link to the raw data for provenance.
   * set a time to remove raw data and a desired accuracy threshold to prune models.
   * run several ML algorithms in parallel according to HDF group hierarchy.

 ## FAQ

   * What is HAI API?
-This is a high level API that can run I/O-efficient AI tasks for HDF data.
+This is a high level API that can run I/O-efficient \
+AI tasks for HDF data.

 ## User Guide